XeCrippy/WpfAppByCrippy/README.md

 # WpfAppByCrippy - Multi game tool for RGH Xbox 360's.
+This is just a simple wpf gui I started the other day and will probably never finish.

+Currently supports:
+Left 4 Dead 2 - TU6 (latest)

-This is just something I started messing around with for fun.
-I plan to add some more games/features *You will need to add jrpc.dll and xdevkit.dll to compile from source
+*You will need to add jrpc.dll and xdevkit.dll to compile from source

 Images